-This update relates only to a full importation into the EU where the aircraft is not exempt as being used for commercial flights with an AOC/Charter certificate.
+This survey relates only to a full importation into the EU where the aircraft is not exempt as being used for commercial flights with an AOC/Charter certificate.
 It does not apply to Temporary Admission with total relief from import duties.

 Anyone considering a full importation in the EU and anyone having recently done it should read this update as the update have effect in all EU member states.

 The Council Directive on the common system of value added tax (the VAT Directive) regulates the authorities right to claim and the companies right to reclaim VAT.
 Uncertainty as to the correct application of the provisions of the VAT Directive in the case of full importation of leased aircraft gave rise to consultations with the European VAT Committee back in 2013 (see European Commission Working Paper No 762).